 - Vomiting blood

 The best way to know if you have internal bleeding is to stop guessing and get checked out.
 If you suspect internal bleeding, the emergency room is often your best bet.

 Concussions and other Traumatic Brain Injuries

 Concussions are in the family of traumatic brain injuries, or TBI’s.
 Concussions are essentially a bruise to the brain.
 They act cumulatively, meaning that one prior concussion will ‘build on’ the next one.
 Other brain injuries that people suffer in a car accident include skull fractures, nerve damage and broken blood vessels.

-Traumatic brain injuries in a crash can happen when the head is jolted, or are sometimes the result of the head hitting the steering wheel or dashboard.
+Traumatic brain injuries in a crash can happen when the head is jolted.
+Sometimes they are the result of the head hitting the steering wheel or dashboard.
 Car accidents are the second leading cause of traumatic brain injuries.
 If you suspect any kind of a head injury, it should be taken very seriously by seeking immediate medical attention.
 Some of the more common symptoms can include:

 - Memory and attention deficits